 If you take second citizenship from a country without the German government’s permission, you automatically lose your German nationality.

-Those that qualified through non-German born citizen parents need to apply to maintain your citizenship by 21 years old.
+Those that qualified through non-German-born citizen parents need to apply to maintain their citizenship by 21 years old.
 If you don’t, you lose your citizenship. (see the Citizenship by Descent section for more details.)